Expertise

 The importance of smart farming cannot be overstated.
 With the world’s population projected to reach 9.8 billion by 2050, there is an urgent need for more sustainable agricultural practices that are able to maximize yields with lesser use of human resources.
 Smart farming provides one such solution, helping farmers develop more efficient food production methods tailored to the specific needs and conditions of the world population.
 Whether it’s through the use of GPS-enabled tractors, data-driven decision support tools, or other sensors used in agriculture, IoT-based smart farming is helping to transform agriculture and pave the way for a more sustainable future.

-Machine-to-Machine (M2M) Derived Data
+Machine-to-Machine (M2M) Data Collection

 The growth of the agriculture M2M market is largely attributed to the large-scale deployment of long-term evolution (LTE) network infrastructure, adoption of equipment control and monitoring solutions, and the evolution of new business models by telecom operators.
 Machine-to-machine (M2M) derived data is also used to monitor crops and provide weather forecasts using smart weather stations.
 With intensive urban migration, the necessity to collect data in a smart and easy way made some governments adopt regulations to ensure that farms are monitored using the latest technology.